sictweb/bti425-2020/notes/angular-components-intro.md

 ### Creating a Component from Scratch (Using "ng generate")

-Recall, from the Angular "Tour of Heroes" app, we can manually create a component using the following steps
+Recall, from the Angular "Tour of Heroes" app, we can manually create a component using the following task:

-1. Stop the server listener in the integrated terminal (ctrl + c) and execute the command:

 ```
 ng generate component foo --flat